ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Swarmslinger Paradigm**<sup>(LAL)</sup>
 It takes a malleable and open mind to bond with a swarm of creatures; one needs to tune out the hubbub of bite-sized information and learn to listen to the group as a whole.
 How did you discover you could control masses of creatures?
 Perhaps you were a perfumier whose arrangement of scents guided the actions of bees.
 Maybe you were training as a bard when you found that those who liked your music most were a literal pack of rats.
 Or maybe you made your clothing a home for a family of creatures who now look to you for leadership.
 Whatever it is, your command of hordes of creatures gives you the ability to overrun any foe.
 #### **Sensei Paradigm**<sup>(RGYR)</sup>
-Sensei see how a body moves with supernatural acuity, identifying minor changes in form that can turn paltry scuffs into bone-breaking blows .
-Through meticulous coaching, they unveil the pugilists within their companions, teaching them to dance between enemies’ strikes, upset their foes’ balance, and finish them with lightning-fast combinations .
-Perhaps you yourself were a master of martial arts but are now too old to fight .
-Maybe you grew up watching boxers but always saw the flaws in their technique .
+Sensei see how a body moves with supernatural acuity, identifying minor changes in form that can turn paltry scuffs into bone-breaking blows.
+Through meticulous coaching, they unveil the pugilists within their companions, teaching them to dance between enemies’ strikes, upset their foes’ balance, and finish them with lightning-fast combinations.
+Perhaps you yourself were a master of martial arts but are now too old to fight.
+Maybe you grew up watching boxers but always saw the flaws in their technique.
 Whatever the case, you are a teacher, and your companions are your eager students .
 ## Warden
 *Wardens are not born of civilization and order.
 Though some Wardens will seek to defend such things (or at least tolerate them), they are those that have harnessed primal chaotic powers.
 Lashing, roiling forces of untamed energy, that left unchecked would wash civilization from the face of the material plane as if it were but a temporary blip.
 The powers of a Warden are expressions of deep and primal forces.
 They are power given sentience and will, entropy and destruction harnessed and focused to purpose and cause.
 They channel their power as a conduit, bringing it to heel through force of will and inner conviction.
 As a blacksmith forges a lump of iron to take on the keen edge of a sword, a Warden must always refine their power, tame and temper it to be a force of change rather than raw destruction. (**Source: Valda’s Spire of Secrets + KT**)*